chenosaurus/3d-printable/README.md

 3d-printable
 ============

-collection of printable objects I designed
+A collection of printable objects I designed in .skp and .stl